Making HTTP Requests in Various Programming Languages

 Python

-Python simplifies HTTP requests with the help of the Requests library.
+Python simplifies HTTP requests using the requests library.

 Using Requests